About the aid project for better schools in Uganda

 FAQs

-The project was launched in January 2022 and will be completed in December 2024.
-It will therefore last three years.
+The project starts in January 2025 and will be completed in December 2027.
+Its first phase was implemented from January 2022 to December 2024.
 CO-OPERAID has been committed to improving education in the Zombo district since 2011.

 Zombo is a backward district of Uganda.
 The low level of education (literacy rate 54%; women 29%) is a major obstacle to development.
 Historically, Zombo has been set back by civil wars (Amin-Obote succession war; war with the Lord's Resistance Army) and waves of refugees from Congo.
 Most Zombo residents are farmers who practice subsistence farming (self-sufficiency) with manual tools.
 Physical labor is essential for survival.
 Households with old or sick breadwinners, single-parent households or households with children (orphans and vulnerable children) can only secure food with great difficulty.